Edith Vethi Nyenze: Kitui West By-election

-Following the death of her husband in December 2017, Edith declared her intention to plunk into the elective politics.
-She entered in the race to succeed him as Member of Parliament for Kitui West Constituency in the subsequent by-election on 26 March 2018; and participated in the WDM party primary election process emerging the winner.
-She beat Maluki Mwendwa son to Winnie Nyiva Mwendwa.
+Following the death of her husband in December 2017, Edith declared her intention to plunk into electoral politics.
+She entered in the race to succeed him as Member of Parliament for Kitui West Constituency in the subsequent by-election on 26 March 2018; and participated in the WDM party primary election process, emerging the winner.
+She beat Maluki Mwendwa, son to Winnie Nyiva Mwendwa.

-On 26 March 2018 she won the seat on a landslide victory, garnering 72% of the total votes casts.
+On 26 March 2018 she won the seat on a landslide victory, garnering 72% of the total votes cast.
 The by-election voter turnout was said to be 38%.